appbaseio/Docs/content/docs/reactivesearch/vue/search/SearchBox.md

     ```

--   **enablePredictiveSuggestions** `bool` [optional]
+### enablePredictiveSuggestions `bool` [optional]
     Defaults to `false`.
 When set to `true`, it predicts the next relevant words from a field's value based on the search query typed by the user.
 When set to `false` (default), the entire field's value would be displayed.
 This may not be desirable for long-form fields (where average words per field value is greater than 4 and may not fit in a single line).

--   **enableRecentSuggestions** `Boolean` Defaults to `false`.
+### enableRecentSuggestions `Boolean` Defaults to `false`.
 When set to `true`, recent searches are returned as suggestions as per the recent suggestions config (either defaults, or as set through `recentSuggestionsConfig` or via Recent Suggestions settings in the control plane).
 Appbase.io recommends defining a unique id(`userId` property) in `appbaseConfig` prop for each user to personalize the recent searches.

     > Note: Please note that this feature only works when `recordAnalytics` is set to `true` in `appbaseConfig`.

-- **recentSuggestionsConfig** `Object` Specify additional options for fetching recent suggestions.
+### recentSuggestionsConfig `Object` Specify additional options for fetching recent suggestions.

     It can accept the following keys:
-    - **size**: `number` Maximum number of recent suggestions to return.
+    ### size: `number` Maximum number of recent suggestions to return.
 Defaults to 5.
-    - **minHits**: `number` Return only recent searches that returned at least `minHits` results.
+    ### minHits: `number` Return only recent searches that returned at least `minHits` results.
 There is no default minimum hits-based restriction.
-    - **minChars**: `number` Return only recent suggestions that have minimum characters, as set in this property.
+    ### minChars: `number` Return only recent suggestions that have minimum characters, as set in this property.
 There is no default minimum character-based restriction.
-    - **index**: `string` Index(es) from which to return the recent suggestions from.
+    ### index: `string` Index(es) from which to return the recent suggestions from.
 Defaults to the entire cluster.
     <br/>

   ```jsx